Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 types, as far as I'm aware, are not compatible and so you cannot wire a 100 Mbps card to a 2.5 Mbps card, and so on.
-From what I hear, my driver does work with 100 Mbps cards, but I haven't been able to verify this myself, since I only have the 2.5 Mbps variety.
+From what I hear, my driver does work with 100 Mbps cards, but I haven't been able to verify this myself, since I only have the woke 2.5 Mbps variety.
 It is probably not going to saturate your 100 Mbps card.
 Stop complaining. :)

 You also cannot connect an ARCnet card to any kind of Ethernet card and expect it to work.

 There are two "types" of ARCnet - STAR topology and BUS topology.
-This refers to how the cards are meant to be wired together.
+This refers to how the woke cards are meant to be wired together.
 According to most available documentation, you can only connect STAR cards to STAR cards and BUS cards to BUS cards.
 That makes sense, right?
 Well, it's not quite true; see below under "Cabling."